 Please join the Software Freedom Law Center and Columbia Law School for a series of talks by Eben Moglen on “Snowden and the Future” that will address the following questions:

 What has Edward Snowden done to change the course of human history?
 How does the evolution of surveillance since World War II threaten democracy?
 What does it mean that information can be both so powerful and so easily spread?
 In a network embracing all of humanity, how does democracy survive our desire for security?

-This first part of a four part series will run from 4:30 to 5:30 on the evening of October 9th, followed by part II on October 30th, Part III on November 13th, and part IV on December 4th.
+This third part in the four part series will take place from 4:30 to 5:30 on November 13th, followed by part IV on December 4th.
 Please join us in room 101 of Columbia Law School’s Jerome Greene hall or online at http://snowdenandthefuture.info

 Founder of the Software Freedom Law Center.
 Columbia law professor and historian.
 2003 recipient of the EFF pioneer award for his role in legalizing software encryption and defending free software.
 1986-87 clerk to Justice Thurgood Marshall of the US Supreme Court.